How to Spend a Week on Maui: The Perfect 7-Day Itinerary for First-Time Visitors 🌈

 If you can’t score a reservation for the day you want to go, the other option is to book a tour.
 It’s more expensive, but it’s the only way to get around the reservation requirement.

-π The #1 sunrise tour on Maui is the Haleakala Sunrise Spectacular: Legendary Views + Local Breakfast.
+👉 The #1 sunrise tour on Maui is the Haleakala Sunrise Spectacular: Legendary Views + Local Breakfast.

 Once the sun is up, spend the rest of your full day exploring Maui’s beautiful Upcountry.
 It’s the quieter side of Maui with fewer crowds and a great way to see a different side of the island beyond the beaches.

-Read More: You Havenβt Really Seen Maui Until Youβve Explored its Stunning UpcountryπΏ
+Read More: You Haven’t Really Seen Maui Until You’ve Explored its Stunning Upcountry🌿

 Upcountry highlights include the lavender fields at Ali’i Kula Lavender, surfing goats at the Surfing Goat Dairy, and the strawberry fields at Kula Country Farms – all fun, family-friendly things to do.

-The Ocean Organic Vodka Distillery has a terrific farm-to-table cafe and is a great place to stop for lunch.
+Couples will love wine tasting at Maui Wine.
+And the Ocean Organic Vodka Distillery has a terrific farm-to-table cafe and is a great place to stop for lunch.
 They have ocean view picnic tables and live music on the lawn.

 Don’t miss the “Paniolo” town of Makawao, known for its friendly cowboy vibe and artisan shops.
 The whimsical Maui Cookie Lady Shop is a must-see (you’ll thank me later).